IkramBehiru/firsttgithub.io/_pages/about.md

 ---

-Iam a MSC student ayt Addis Ababa University in Computer Enginering Departement.
+Iam a MSC student at Addis Ababa University in Computer Enginering Departement.
 I finished my Bachelor of science degree at Hawassa University , Ethiopia in Electromechanical Engineering and Computer Science in 2021.

 News
 ======